-According to Barton, at the time, “most trainers and managers were very pro the recruitment of females and seemed to credit me with being better and hard-working because I was the first.”
+According to Barton, at the time, “most trainers and managers were very pro-the recruitment of females and seemed to credit me with being better and harder-working because I was the first.”

 Lynn Barton was 30 when she started flying on a BA Boeing 747.
-She worked alongside two other female Pilots, who flew smaller airliners.
+She worked alongside two other female Pilots, who flew smaller airplanes.
 According to the Daily Telegraph, within a year, 60 of the airline’s three thousand Pilots were female.
-She became a BA Captain in 1996 and retired in 2016.
+Barton became Captain in 1996.
+She retired in 2016.

 In 2008, BA had around 170 female Pilots.
-A decade later, to mark International Women’s Day, the airline organized the largest ever all-female UK flight to showcase the female staff employed all over the airline.
-61 women, covering Security and Baggage Handling teams, Pilots, and Cabin Crew, took to the skies.
-A total of 204 women were on the flight.
+A decade later, to mark International Women’s Day, the airline organized the largest-ever all-female UK flight to showcase the female staff employed all over the airline.
+61 women, covering security and baggage handling teams, Pilots, and Cabin Crew, took to the skies.
+A total of 204 women were on board the flight.

-Lynn Barton remained hopeful the airline industry would have more female Pilots in its ranks.
-“The enlightened management, even in my day, said if you want to employ the best of the best, you must stop 50% of the potential Pilot population ruling themselves out.
-Also, they have long acknowledged that having a gender-mixed workplace makes for a better workplace.”
+Lynn Barton remained hopeful that the airline industry would have more female Pilots in its ranks, stating, “The enlightened management, even in my day, said if you want to employ the best of the best, you must stop 50% of the potential Pilot population from ruling themselves out.”

 Featured image: BALPA.
-Article sources: BALPA, the Daily Telegraph, the BBC, British Airways.
+Article sources: BALPA, the Daily Telegraph, the BBC, and British Airways